Use Python and Chrome to Take Webpage Screenshots

 Compare the Two Images

-To close out, let’s compare the file sizes and report the bytes saved from compression.
-First, we check if the images exist where we expect them to be.
-Then we print out each image size and calculate the difference.
+Finally, compare the file sizes and report the bytes saved by compression.
+First check that both images exist at the expected paths, then print each image size and the difference.

 if os.path.isfile() == true and os.path.isfile() == true: